-The Risk Management Special Committee implements a PDCA cycle to comprehensively manage administrative risk, and it also precisely engages in preventative risk management while standing at the ready to respond in a crisis.
-When a compliance violation occurs, the Compliance Committee orders an investigation and response, and monitors the situation.
+Based on ISO 31000, the international standard on risk management, the Risk Management Special Committee implements a PDCA cycle to comprehensively manage administrative and operational risk, and it also precisely engages in preventative risk management while standing at the ready to respond in a crisis.
+When a compliance violation occurs, the Risk Management Special Committee orders an investigation and response, and monitors the situation.